 Talk with one of the incubators below to find out how you can get involved.

-The Factory (Previously BCC) is a Palmerston North-based specialist business development organisation for start-ups in agriculture, agritech and agrifood.
+The Factory is a Palmerston North-based specialist business development organisation for start-ups in agriculture, agritech and agrifood.
 The team uses its expertise in start-ups, investment and innovation management to help entrepreneurs and innovators take products to market.

-Find out more at the BCC website
+Find out more at The Factory website

 Creative HQ helps start-ups, businesses and government innovate effectively.
 They strive to build a vibrant economy fuelled by successful high growth ventures that operate internationally and contribute to New Zealand’s long term wealth.